CadamTech/opale-react/README.md

 ### AgeKeyRegister

-Component for user registration with age verification.
+Component for AgeKey registration with age verification.

 #### Props